-Over 16 years ago, a company in Ohio that developed the worlds largest chemical database was struggling to untangle a very densely populated data center that was out of space, power and cooling.
+In 2001, a company in Ohio that developed the world’s largest chemical database was struggling to untangle a very densely populated data center that was out of space, power and cooling.
 They knew they needed to move to a new Data Center, but were struggling to develop a safe plan that would minimize risk and downtime.
-In the IT industry there was no formerly documented method or approach to sifting through the multiple business dependencies and technical criteria needed to organize a process to relocate this equipment into a new facility.
+In the IT industry at that time there was no formerly documented method or approach for sifting through the multiple business dependencies and technical criteria needed to organize a process to relocate this equipment into a new facility.

 Altus Technologies Corporation along with IBM were contracted to assist this customer in this detail planning effort.
 In using an analogy of spaghetti, how do you pick up one “noodle” without all the other noodles sticking together at once?
-This is very close to the need to understand the application, technical and physical dependencies.
+This is a very close metaphor for the need to understand the application, technical and physical dependencies that are inter-connected and will be affected by a data center migration.
 Without a method to untangle these dependencies, the project could not begin properly.

 The Move Element